 After loosening the first housing, unscrew and remove it by hand.
 Be cautious because it will most likely be heavy and full of water.

 Remove the old cartridge from your first housing while resting the housing on the ground.

 If you check inside the housing, you’ll discover a little spigot at the bottom and a plastic rim around the entrance.
 Both used to maintain the cartridge centered and positioned appropriately.

 Insert the replacement cartridge into the housing and make sure the spigot at the bottom is aligned correctly.

-After you’ve inserted the cartridge, replace the housing on your water filter and tighten it using the cartridge tool.
+After you’ve inserted the cartridge, replace the housing on your water line filter and tighten it using the cartridge tool.